cs2113-f24/cs2113-f24.github.io/projects/project-1.md

 **This part of the project must be signed off by a TA or LA by the due date specified**

 For Part A, you should complete a UML diagram and discuss ut in a 5-minute meeting with a TA or LA during lab or office hours.
-Use this [signup sheet](https://edstem.org/us/courses/39551/discussion/3519133) to select a time to meet with one of the TAs during lab.
+Use the signup sheet on Ed to select a time to meet with one of the TAs during lab.

 * `UML.png` : Create UML diagram for your simulation code and creatures.
 This should include primarily your creatures but also the interaction with other code.